-Friday, December 8, 6:30-8:30 p.m.: David Hockney at the MET: David Hockney turns 80 this year, and the MET is honoring him with a huge retrospective.
-The show will examine Hockney as a realist painter, a gay man dealing with themes of difference, and a traditionalist now experimenting with iPad drawings.
-Overall, we will see how Hockney has much more depth than his iconic pool paintings.
+Friday, February 2, 6:30-8:30 p.m.: David Hockney at the MET: David Hockney just turned 80, and the MET is honoring him with a retrospective that will make you smile again and again.
+The show examines Hockney as a realist painter, a gay man discovering his sexuality, a cubist playing with perspective, and a colorist experimenting with hues so brilliant they nearly emit Vitamin D. Ultimately, we will see how Hockney has much more depth than his shallow pools.

 Cost and Registration: Each class costs $50/person or $40/person if you are under 30.
 All prices include museum admission (when applicable).